Career Advice

 Becoming an Employer for the First Time

-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

 At some point, many of us decide that we no longer want to work for someone else.
 We’ve done our time developing other people’s businesses and putting effort into lining other people’s pockets, and now we’re ready to go it alone.
 Whether you’ve decided to launch a business in the same sector you were employed in, or to try something new, perhaps finding ways to make money from your hobbies, it’s exciting, and a great way to add more flexibility to your working life.

 But, it’s also a risk.
 One of the ways that we reduce the risk and cut expenses in the early days is to avoid hiring staff.
-We try to do as much as we can for ourselves and outsource to freelancers or call in favours when we do need help.
+We try to do as much as we can for ourselves and outsource to freelancers or call in favors when we do need help.

 If everything goes well, and business grows, we one day might decide to hire staff, or at least to hire an assistant.
 This is a big step, but undoubtedly one which allows you to grow your business.
 Once you employ staff, you finally have the chance to focus your own energy where it’s needed the most, instead of being a jack of all trades.
-You also have the opportunity to hire quality, and to offer training, which can mean that experts in your field staff your business.
+You also have the opportunity to hire quality and to offer training, which can mean that experts in your field staff your business.
 It really is the next step towards the big time.
 But, it’s not an easy decision, and if you are considering hiring for the first time, here’s a look at some of the things that you should consider first.

 Consider Your Needs Carefully